theo-armour/agenda/1-simplicity/2024-03-20-ecat-update.md

 ## Observations

 Givens

-* We agree there three items to be disposed of
+* We agree there are three items to be disposed of
 * All three items are quite damaged

 Questions